 Why Does Your eCommerce Business Needs a Website?

 You would think that in the modern and vastly digital 21st-century era that we live in, every business would have a dedicated business website.
+Even if you’re running an online store from home, you still need one.

 Alas, that isn’t the case.

-While every business wants to transform into a brand and have more people interact with it, the importance of having a business website is overlooked and instead, having a strong social media presence is given prime importance.
+While every business wants to transform into a brand and have more people interact with it, the importance of having a business website is overlooked, and instead, having a strong social media presence is given prime importance.

 Having said that, Facebook is one of the largest social media platforms with a total of 2.27 billion active users.
 This is more than the population of China!